 A special needs toddler from Richardson is still missing.

-Sherin Mathews was reportedly last seen by her father, Wesley Mathews, in the early morning hours of Saturday.
+Sherin Mathews was reportedly last seen by her father, 37-year-old Wesley Mathews, early Saturday morning.

 Mathews also thought he would have better luck in finding the three-year-old in the daylight.